guzzle/guzzle/docs/clients.rst

     default headers (e.g., User-Agent), default query string parameters, SSL configurations, and any other supported request options.

+emitter
+    Specifies an event emitter (``GuzzleHttp\Event\EmitterInterface``) instance
+    to be used by the client to emit request events.
+This option is useful if you need to inject an emitter with listeners/subscribers already attached.

 Here's an example of creating a client with various options, including using a mock adapter that just returns the result of a callable function and a base URL that is a URI template with parameters.